-While each paper must contain a thesis, the papers do not need to follow an argumentative research paper structure.
-That said, they do require supporting examples from the text.
+While each paper must contain a thesis, the papers do not need to follow any specific research paper structure.
+They do, however, require supporting examples from the text.
 Additionally, essays must be written in MLA format with correct spelling, grammar, etc.